aapae/aapae.github.io/src/content/events/2026-11-17-truth-democracy-and-misinformation-online-workshop.md

 Workshop proceedings and contributors will be invited to publish in our series: Research in Ethical Issues in Organizations (REIO), the official journal of the AAPAE: https://bookstore.emerald.com/research-in-ethical-issues-in-organizations

+## Register Now

+Book your ticket online https://events.humanitix.com/aapae-misinformation-workshop

 Submission: Abstracts (500 words) should be submitted to Dr Hugh Breakey (h.breakey@griffith.edu.au) and Dr Jacqueline Boaks (jacqueline.boaks@curtin.edu.au) by 1 September 2026.

-To register to attend: Please contact Dr Hugh Breakey (h.breakey@griffith.edu.au) and Dr Jacqueline Boaks (jacqueline.boaks@curtin.edu.au) by 1 November 2026.
+Alternatively, please contact Dr Hugh Breakey (h.breakey@griffith.edu.au) and Dr Jacqueline Boaks (jacqueline.boaks@curtin.edu.au) by 1 November 2026.

 ## Contacts